Do you dream of less financial pressure and less debt? More choice and more adventure?

 Plants.
 Many years back I realised I kept buying new indoor plants as the old ones died.
 So then I stopped buying plants and stuck to a few really hardy ones, or succulents, and I even have a few fake plants in areas where there isn’t a lot of sunlight.
 I focus more on looking at the ones out the window in my garden, or I bring in some branches or flowers and put them in a vase.

 Decorations: 80% of the decorations I ever bought became outdated eventually and I stopped using them at some point.
 The ones I NEVER get sick of and which never outdate are items from nature.
 Some round stones that I have collected, some sprigs from a tree in a vase, some colourful autumn leaves, or some seashells around a tealight.
 One can change things with the seasons and easily find new things on a beach or bush walk.
 Cost: zero.
-If they get really dusty, chuck them!
+If they get really dusty just find a replacement on your next walk!!

 Curtains and rugs.
-Some people spend thousands on curtains, curtain rods, and rugs, but you can actually get beautiful ones at IKEA for a pretty small cost.
+Some people spend thousands on curtains, curtain rods, and rugs, but you can actually get beautiful low costs ones too (e.g. IKEA).

 A big thing for us, since we are people of faith, is to always pray and ask God to help us find good ways of doing things and we commit our plans to God whether it be a holiday plan or a need for a car, or whatever.